Last updated: 26 October 2020

 - Result – a positive result means you continue to isolate for the time set out above, if it’s negative you and anyone you live with can stop isolating

-- Share contacts – the government website explains that ‘the NHS test and trace service will send you a text or email alert or call you with instructions of how to share details of people with whom you have had close, recent contact and places you have visited.’
+Share contacts – if you get a positive result, you will be contacted with instructions of how to share details of people with whom you have had close, recent contact and places you have visited.

-An NHS contact tracing smartphone app was supposed to form part of this system, but hasn’t gone to plan.
-The app was being trailed on the Isle of Wight but problems with the way it worked (including that it didn’t detect iPhones properly) meant plans were scrapped in favour of a different version which is being developed with Apple and Google.
-It is not known when the new app will be available, with some estimates saying winter.
+An NHS contact tracing smartphone app was supposed to form part of this system, but problems with the way it worked meant plans were scrapped in favour of a different version which is being developed with Apple and Google.

-This blood test should show whether a person has already been infected by detecting the presence of the antibodies our bodies produce to kill the virus.
+Antibody tests are meant to show whether a person has already been infected with coronavirus.
+They work by detecting the presence of the antibodies our bodies produce to kill the virus.

 How accurate are antibody tests?